 To test the analog port(s), first program your phone system to route incoming calls to the port(s) CallExtend will be connected to.
-Then connect a standard touch-tone phone to one of these extensions and make a test call into the phone system from an outside line.
+Then connect a standard touch-tone phone to one of these extensions.
+From another phone, obtain an outside phone line and make a test call into the phone system.
 This call should ring the phone you have connected.
 Answer the call and try to transfer it to an extension.
 If this test transfer works, CallExtend will operate properly on this port.
 If you plan to use a second extension port with CallExtend, test that port as well.